theta-data/theta-data-api/docs/theta-rpc.md

 then returns an empty result.

 **Query Parameters**
-* height: the block height
+* height: the block height(If no height parameter provided,returns the latest finalized block)

 **Fields**